Henry Strobel & Sons Violin Shop since 1985 (in store sales)

 10878 Mill Creek, Aumsville OR 97325.
 Please call (503) 749-1742 for information, appointment, directions, thanks!

 "SHOPPERS" BEWARE! - Someone sees a brand or label on the internet, or in a music store, or in the paper, and calls to compare the price with ours.
 This is unrealistic.
 Is it the same model?
 What is its condition, its guarantee?
-Can you see and hear it before you buy, and be assured of expert, prompt local service?
-The most important thing is its adjustment or "setup" and its effect on tone and playability.
-A guaranteed professional setup with high quality strings, rests, optimal action, bridge, post and other adjustments - are you getting this, or a fiddle full of obstacles for the student?
+Can you see nd hear it before you buy, and be assured of expert, prompt local ervice?
+The most important thing is its adjustment or "setup" and ts effect on tone and playability.
+A guaranteed professional setup ith high quality strings, rests, optimal action, bridge, post and ther adjustments - are you getting this, or a fiddle full of obstacles for the student?

 WHAT ABOUT BRANDS? - When you buy a "brand" new car, you know pretty well what you're getting, but violin brands and labels are often much less specific, not to say deceptive.
 They frequently indicate only the importer or distributor of that commodity.
 You may hear misleading slogans, like "You get what you pay for."
 (More likely you pay whatever they can get.)
 Another is "Instruments from "there" are inferior.
-For equal quality, instruments from a country with low labor rates should simply cost less than those from one with expensive labor.
-Excellent instruments are available from many countries, and most high quality handmade instruments are now made in China, costing typically half as much as machine made instruments from Europe.
-Certainly we sell instruments and bows from Europe, US, Brazil, etc. as well, but a crude, unadjusted instrument is always a mistake, wherever it's from - and we don't have any of those!
+For equal quality, instruments from a country with low labor rates simply cost less than those from one with expensive labor.
+Most high quality handmade instruments (well, low quality ones too :-) are now made in China, costing half as much as machine made instruments from Europe.
+We know the difference!

-(NOTICE: You may see student instruments labeled Strobel on the internet or in music stores.
-These instruments have no connection with us.)
+(NOTE: You may see student instruments labeled Strobel on the internet or in music stores.
+We get calls about these but they have no connection with us.)

-WHO'S A VIOLIN MAKER? - A violin maker is one who has actually made violins to professional standards for professional performers and has proven expertise in repairing them right.
-Beware: Not everyone who assumes this title qualifies!
-I have for over thirty years in California and Oregon.
+WHO'S A VIOLIN MAKER? - A violin maker is one who has personally made violins to professional standards for professional performers and has proven expertise in repair and adjustment.
+Beware: Not everyone who assumes this title qualifies.
 Often first-time customers, having seen my sign, Henry Strobel, Violin Maker, come in, look around, and ask, "Did you make all these?"
 Well, certainly not at those prices!
 Some violin makers do only that, making expensive artist instruments, as I do occasionally, but those that operate violin shops may not have the time, being occupied with adjustment, repairs, customer service (and in my case writing and publishing books for other violin makers).
-When you need help with your instrument or bow, take it only to a professional maker.
+When you need help with your instrument or bow, trust it only to a professional maker.

-Color Shop BrochureBeginning Students, please read, Teachers, please print and distribute: Young Person's Guide to String Instrument Care
+Parents and beginning students, please print and read: Young Person's Guide to String Instrument Care